-- Set up a welcome series to introduce your business to your prospective customers (for example, everyone who joins your email list through a popup form).
+- Set up a welcome series to introduce your business to your prospective customers (for example, everyone who subscribes to your marketing through a popup form).
 It's a great opportunity to offer a discount or promotion to get people purchasing right away.

 - Turn on abandoned cart, an automated email that will remind customers who haven't finished the checkout process to come back and complete their purchase, and you’ll quickly start selling more stuff.

 - Use our best customers automation to send a discount code to the shoppers who buy from you the most, and use time-based triggers to make sure you’re staying top of mind with them.